uzumaki-nagato-ops/Assignment-Blog/README.md

 # Assignment-Blog
-Holiday Web Dev Assignment by Olawore Abdulazeez Oladimeji 24/10MSS075
+Holiday Web Dev Assignment by Olawore Abdulazeez Oladimeji 24/10MSS075 Department of Mathematics and Computing Sciences Thomas Adewumi University

 # Laravel Blog Application
 This project is a Laravel-based blog application developed as part of a Web Application Development assignment.